How Asana Works: Attunement and Harmonization

 There is no separate actor (ego) apart from the evolutionary power.
 As our transconceptual wisdom/awareness grows, the third eye opens which then sees itself in all our relations devoid of an independent reference point apart from everything else.
 Within that natural buddhaverse functional yoga occurs.

-In Patanjali’s Yoga Sutras the most often quoted verse relating to asana practice is: II.
-46 sthira sukham asanam which means that asana should create joy in stability.
-They should be stabilizing and joyful, joyfully stabilizing the core – centering us in the core so that we rest there easily and reliably.
+In Patanjali’s Yoga Sutras, the most often quoted verse relating to asana practice is: II.
+46 "sthira sukham asanam", which means that asana should create joy in stability.
+It should be pain free.
+Asana should be stabilizing and joyful, joyfully supporting the core, centering the yogi in the core so that one abides there easily, naturally, and reliably.
 Here sukha means easy and/or joyful.
 Sthira means stable, centered, rooted, or balanced.
-When we abide at the foundational heart core, it is at the same time universal and unlimited -- both Here and Everywhere -- both Now and Eternal -- both Empty and Infinity Open. . .
-Indefinable yet immediate and intimate to the hilt.
+When we abide at the foundational heart-core, it is at the same time universal and unlimited, both Here and Everywhere, both Now and Timeless, both Empty and Boundlessly Open. . .
+Indefinable, yet immediate, direct, and intimately meaningful to the extreme.

-Here if we take sthira to mean stable, centered, and balanced in the ordinary sense, as in maintaining equilibrium, we again come back to the idea behind balance -- a joyful balancing process – or a balancing process that creates happiness, ease, and joy.
-Here one finds one’s heart/center, not only in the physical body, but in the energy body, emotional center, and in one’s relationship with all things/beings throughout beginningless time.
-In energetic terms this universal foundational base is located as the core of the universe -- the universal tree of life or axis mundi -- accessed via the sushumna where Siva/shakti are united.
+Here, if we take sthira to mean stable, centered, and balanced in the ordinary sense, as in maintaining equilibrium, we again come back to the idea behind balance -- a joyful balancing process – or a balancing process that creates happiness, ease, and joy.
+Here one finds one’s heart-center, not only in the physical body, but in the energy body, emotional center, in one’s relationship with all things/beings throughout beginningless time, the heart-core of creation as the formless/timeless Buddha.
+In energetic terms this universal foundational base is trans-located and can be perfectly aligned as the all pervading heart-core of the universe all at once, the universal tree of life (Yggdrasil) or axis mundi, which is accessed via the sushumna nadi (central channel) where Siva/shakti are intimately united non-dually at both ends.
 We will explore this theme further.
+To be certain this is not theory; rather it is experiential.

-A less well known Yoga Sutra of Patanjali’s is : II 48. tato dvandvanabhighatah: Asana resolves opposition.
-Asana destroys duality and polarity.
+A less well known Yoga Sutra of Patanjali’s is : II 48. tato dvandvanabhighatah: "The practice of asana resolves opposition.
+Asana destroys duality and polarity."

 This way the polarities (dvandva) first appear to support each other (creating ascension in the central channel-- holding the spine erect by itself).
 Here lightness is achieved and gross heaviness and coarseness is replaced with increasingly more subtle qualities of effortlessness until the never-ending absolute is touched.

 A literal translation is: "From asana practice which rests in steady joy and relaxed synchronicity (tato) one becomes invulnerable from the assaults (anabhighatah) of duality (dvandva)".
-This is another characteristic our true support base (asana) along with steady joy and balanced synchronicity.
-This is our seat of support to be accessed in meditation as well as in everyday life.
-Stress, tension, and conflict are thus resolved.
-It is also accessed in hatha yoga asana and pranayama practice as well.
+This is another characteristic our true stability (sthira) along with steady joy (sukham) and balanced synchronicity.
+This is our stable, steady, seat of support to be accessed in meditation as well as in everyday life through awareness in movement.
+Stress, tension, imbalances, and conflict of the body/mind are thus resolved as well.
+It is also accessed in hatha yoga pranayama, dharana, and dhyana practice as well.

-As we do asana practice, we will discover some preexisting imbalances, tensions, or conflicts in the body-mind as well as in the neurophysiology, mind and emotions.
-Inner conflicts and tensions both emotional and physical will be revealed.
+As one moves in asana, we will discover and become aware of some preexisting imbalances, tensions, or conflicts in the body-mind as well as in the neurophysiology and emotions.
+Inner conflicts and tensions, both emotional and physical will be revealed.
+Applying non-judgmental pure awareness and light to the situation brings forth remediation by itself.

-Sometimes the imbalance where one side is tighter, more rigid, or stiffer than the other side is due to an overly tight muscle group which needs to relax.
-Thus a practice can be geared toward stretching and relaxing those muscle groups.
-At other times it may be due to the opposite side whose weak muscle groups needs to be strengthened.
+Sometimes an imbalance is noticed where one side is tighter, more rigid, or stiffer than the other side.
+It may be due to an overly tight muscle group, which needs to relax, a nerve, blocked energy, toxins, etc. Thus, a practice is geared toward exploring the coarseness of the physical body to disclose the more subtle energy blockages, and eventually revealing that, which is beyond even the most subtle.
+Thus as one moves balance, stretching, and relaxing those muscle groups and body areas are thought as possibilities.
+At other times, a tension, constriction, or energy block may be due to the opposite side, whose weak muscle groups may need to be strengthened.
 Sometimes it is due to bony anomalies such as scoliosis or asymmetric interior joint shapes.
-Sometimes it is due to organ weakness, nervous system imbalances, right handed over use by right handers or left hand over use by left handers, imbalanced sitting habits, tight truck clutches, working anomalies, sleeping anomalies, life style situations, joint subluxations,... there are many possible causes that will be revealed once the conscious attention is established upon the balance point.
+Sometimes it is due to organ weakness, nervous system imbalances, right handed over use, or left hand over use,, imbalanced sitting habits, tight truck clutches, vocational demands, sleeping anomalies, life style situations, joint subluxations, emotional, or other karmic mechanisms.
+The "why" of it is really not important; but rather it is becoming stabilized and familiar with its release.
+There are many possible causes that will be revealed once the conscious attention is established upon the balance point.
 Each one of these will require unique adjustments according to our own body wisdom/awareness and sensitivity.

-Equilateral poses are of course the safest, but even there an imbalance can show up between left or right or top and bottom.
-For example, navasana (boat pose) while on the sit-bones (ischial tuberosities), uttanasana (standing forward fold), downward facing dog (Adho Mukha Svanasana),. etc. Equilateral poses reveal balance or imbalances well.
+Equilateral poses are, of course the safest, but even there an imbalance can show up between left or right or top and bottom.
+For example, navasana (boat pose) while on the sit-bones (ischial tuberosities), uttanasana (standing forward fold), downward facing dog (Adho Mukha Svanasana),. etc. Equilateral poses reveal balance or imbalances well; while a well rounded self instructed asana practice rings out the whole system.

-Often for males in their early years it is almost always a tight muscle group that needed to relax/release and let go.
+Often, for males in their early years it is almost always a tight muscle group that require relaxation/release (let-go).
 Usually it is on both sides, but sometimes just one.
-So when discovering within an asana an imbalance, one then could focus on what to relax and release, playing with asanas that stretched the tighter side more.
-This assumes that the joints and bones are balanced so tha the imbalance is in the muscles or fascia.
-However as males age they tend to get soft and flabbier, then some muscle groups might need to be tonified, firmed, and strengthened.
+So when discovering an imbalance, while one is within an asana, one then could focus on what to relax and release, and if imbalanced investigating the possibility of stretched the tighter side more.
+This assumes that the joints and bones are equally shaped and balanced, so that the imbalance is in the muscles or fascia.
+However, as males age they tend to get soft and more flabby, because of body negative habits and or illness.
+Therefore, asana practice should be modified.

 More often the open stretched out side is not necessarily weaker, rather it more stretched out/relaxed.
-Most often them, this does mean that the less flexible side is definitely more tight/tense.
-In this case reciprocal action of the opposing muscle groups (agonist/antagonist movement) can be utilized effectively.
-Thus activating the stretched out side more (by strengthening it) it can often then help stretch the tight side side).
+Most often this means that the less flexible side is more tight/tense or contracted.
+In this case, reciprocal action of the opposing muscle groups (agonist/antagonist movement) can be utilized effectively.
+Thus activating the stretched out side more (by strengthening it) it can often then help stretch the tight side side.

 For example, one may have very tight hamstring muscles.
-One way to stretch them is to build up their reciprocal (agonist) muscle group, the quadriceps, but then one can have overblown quadriceps that way, unless the hamstrings are taught to relax permanently.
-Likewise one can strengthen the upper back muscles in order to help pull the scapula down the back toward the sacrum away from the ears, if one tends to hunch their shoulders forward and/or collapse the chest inward.
+One way to stretch them is to build up their reciprocal (agonist) muscles, the quadriceps, but then one can have overblown quadriceps that way, unless the hamstrings are taught to relax permanently.
+Likewise, one can strengthen the upper back muscles in order to help pull the scapula down the back toward the sacrum away from the ears, if one tends to hunch their shoulders forward and/or collapse the chest inward.
 However, this achievement will become dependent upon maintaining the strength of these reciprocal back muscles to keep overpower the overly tight pulling of the chest muscles and arms, until the front of the body is allowed to relax.
 Obviously strengthening the back would not be necessary if the front was first able to become tension free and open.
+How does one know?
+The body knows.
+The first approach should be to relax/release while stretching. .

-As an example of flaccidness (hypo-tonification) in one part of the body, causing hyper-tonification at another location is the classic case of the beer belly or pot belly of middle age men.
+As an example of flaccidness (hypo-tonification) in one part of the body, causing hyper-tonification at another location is the classic case of a compensatory practice working with superficial symptoms.
 Due to lack of abdominal strength or over extension of the belly area, the lower back needs to work harder (contract) in order to hold the body erect (to prevent a forward fold).
 This can cause lower back compression at the lumbar spine if one is not careful.
+The remedy is to attack the cause of the bloat in the first place, while maintaining overall balance.
+Similarly, one becomes aware of the internal organs, tissues, glands, cells, and nerves and learns how to move energy through them by removing/releasing blockages/obstructions of the bodymind.
+One gets to know the body, the mind, the psychic nerves, and energy circuits within and without.

 In general males are more hypertonic than females (many may be hypotonic).
 Emotionally the former may tend to tighten up, armor, and tense under conflict or stress, while the latter may tend to collapse, cave in, go limp, and/or surrender to conflict/stress.
 Obviously the healthiest approach to stress stimuli is to stay balanced and centered.